Tanzania

 09.45-10.45 Lecture: Update on brucellosis (Dr. Schaefer)

-15.30-17.30 Laboratory manuals: Diagnosis of brucellosis, TB and typhoid fever (Dr. Mameso)
+15.30-17.30 Laboratory manuals: Diagnosis of brucellosis, malaria and TB (Dr. Mameso)

 Drive to Octagon Lodge, Karatu (80 km)